Common Food Policy

 - Food Environments & EU Food Policy: Discovering the Role of Food Environments for Sustainable Food Systems (2021)

-- Slow Food Report: What Do the New EU Farm to Fork and Biodiversity Strategies Mean for Slow Food?
+- Policy Brief: What Do the New EU Farm to Fork and Biodiversity Strategies Mean for Slow Food?
 (2021)

 - Consultation Response: Slow Food’s Response to the EU consultation on the Farm to Fork Strategy (2020)